- 865 views

 Here are 10 of the best waterfalls in Costa Rica.
 Don’t miss out on visiting these waterfalls while you are in the country!

-The 90 meters Rio Celeste Waterfall is Costa Rica’s most beautiful waterfall.
+The 90 meters Rio Celeste Waterfall is undoubtedly, one of the most beautiful waterfalls to visit on a trip to Costa Rica.
 It is famous for its luminous blue water, the product of a chemical reaction between minerals from the nearby volcano and the enveloping rainforest.
 A two-hour hike delivers you to the waterfall’s doorstep.
 Along the way, you may occasionally glimpse inquisitive monkeys, iridescent blue morpho butterflies, and the occasional hard to spot poison dart frogs through the vibrant jungle.
-Upon your arrival you are greeted by a thunderous mist-shrouded waterfall and bubbling boulder-strewn cascades.
+Upon your arrival, you are greeted by a thunderous mist-shrouded waterfall and bubbling boulder-strewn cascades.

 Location: The Rio Celeste Waterfall is in Tenorio Volcano National Park in the northwest.
 The Park is situated in the border between Guanacaste and Alajuela provinces of Costa Rica.
 A typical round trip to the waterfall is 8 to 9 hours, depending on the location of your hotel and local traffic conditions.